Is Eating Capsicum during Pregnancy Safe?

 Benefits of Eating Capsicum During Pregnancy

-Capsicums are available in multiple colours (yellow, red, green), and each type has a specific set of benefits to offer during pregnancy.
+Capsicums are available in multiple colours (yellow, red, green), and each type offers specific benefits during pregnancy.
+Here are the benefits of bell peppers during pregnancy with each type:

 1. Red Capsicum

-Eating red capsicum during pregnancy is massively beneficial, since it contains cancer-preventive properties due to the presence of the antioxidant lycopene within it.
+Eating red capsicum during pregnancy in the first trimester is massively beneficial since it contains cancer-preventive properties due to the beta-cryptoxanthin content (3).

 2. Green Capsicum

-Green capsicum is highly recommended for women due to the presence of natural silicon in it, which keeps the nails and hair healthy during pregnancy.
+Green capsicum is highly recommended for women due to the presence of natural silicon in it, which keeps the nails and hair healthy during pregnancy (4).

-The presence of lutein and zeaxanthin is quite high in yellow capsicum.
-They help in combating free radicals and boosting the immune system during pregnancy.
+Lutein and zeaxanthin are relatively high in yellow/orange capsicum (5).
+They help combat free radicals and boost the immune system during pregnancy.

 Yellow Capsicum